baole405/ev-rental-system-backend/GUIDE.md

 1. Ensure a MongoDB instance is running (e.g. locally on `mongodb://127.0.0.1:27017/ev-rental-system`).
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run start`
+4. Explore the interactive API documentation at `http://localhost:4000/docs` (or `<your-host>/docs` in other environments).
+The raw OpenAPI document is available at `/swagger.json` if you prefer importing into tools such as Postman.

 On boot the application will connect to MongoDB, ensure the collections exist, and seed default documents so every entity has data you can query immediately.